-Currently, he serves as the Executive Director at The Blind and Visually Impaired Center of Monterey County, as the youngest Executive Director in the Center’s 49-year history.
+Currently, he serves as the Executive Director at The Blind and Visually Impaired Center of Monterey County, as the youngest Executive Director in the Center’s 50-year history.
 Mr. Macias is also the Founder of the Monterey County Camaros Car Club and serves as a member of the Missions Trails Lions Club, a part of Lions Club International and as a member of the Monterey-Salinas Transit Mobility Advisory Committee.
 He served on the board of directors for California State University, Monterey Bay’s (CSUMB) Alumni Association and was CSUMB’s featured alumni in October of 2018.
-In his downtime, he manages his multiple stock portfolios and provides pro-bono start-up consultation.

 Mr. Macias holds an Associate in Arts in Business Administration from Monterey Peninsula College and a Bachelor of Science in Business Administration with an emphasis in Management and International Business from California State University, Monterey Bay.